It-Specialist-Deepak/Scrach-Ecommerce-web-application/README.md

 Welcome to **Scrach Books**, an e-commerce web application for buying and selling books.
 This project is built with modern web technologies to ensure a seamless user experience.

 ## Hosted URL
-Visit the live application: [Scrach Books](https://scrach-books.onrender.com/)
+Visit the live application: [https://scrach-books.onrender.com](https://scrach-books.onrender.com/)

 ## Tech Stack
 - **Frontend**: React.js